kaosborn/KaosCollections/README.md

   * Benchmark performance versus corresponding Microsoft classes.
   * Benchmark performance for tuning.
   * Stress test.
-  * Show breadth first tree charts for operation sequences.
+  * Show breadth first tree charts of operation sequences.

 * Collections - Builds the `.nuget` package.
-Latest builds of this NuGet library multitarget .NET Standard 2.1, .NET 4.5 and .NET 4.0.
+The current build of this NuGet library targets .NET Standard 2.0.

 * `Help` - Contains a Sandcastle Help File Builder project that produces documentation from embedded XML comments.
 Output is a Microsoft Help v1 file with a `.chm` extension and (optionally) a static web site.
+Building this project requires Visual Studio.

 * `Images` - Contains SVG files with renderings.

-* `Source` - Contains source code in shared projects by namespace by class.
+* `Source` - Contains source code in shared projects by namespace, by class.

 * `TestCore` - Contains MSTest unit tests and some short running stress tests.
 Line and branch coverage is 100%.
-To verify correct emulation,
-the same tests may be run against either this library or against the emulated BCL classes.
+To verify correct Base Class Library emulation, the same tests may be run against either this library or against the emulated BCL classes.
 To run the test suite against the Microsoft classes, add the `TEST_BCL` compilation symbol to the test project build properties.